 Accuracy is one of the key performance parameters of quantitative analytical methods.
 Many methods do not have reference standards and, thus, their accuracy cannot be experimentally tested.
 We suggest that accuracy of an analytical method can be assessed in the absence of reference standards in silico if the underlying physicochemical processes are deterministic, i.e. can be precisely simulated.
 Detailed computer simulation should facilitate virtual experiments in which a virtual sample can be perfectly defined and, thus, can serve as a virtual reference standard.
 In this work, we applied this in silico accuracy assessment to "Accurate Constant via Transient Incomplete Separation (ACTIS)".

-ACTIS is a separation-based method for finding K_d of complexes (PL) between proteins (P) and small-molecule ligands (L):1 where K_d is defined via equilibrium concentrations of P, L, and PL:
+ACTIS is a separation-based method for finding K_d of complexes (PL) between proteins (P) and small-molecule ligands (L):

-$$P + L \xrightarrow{k{on}} PL$$ (1)
+$$P + L \xrightarrow{k{on}} PL \tag{1}$$